 There are many families who go RV boondocking with children for long periods.
 Is it practical?
 Well, that depends on your parenting skills and dedication.
 However, many boondocking parents we’ve met tell us that it’s an educational experience that enriches their children in ways that no school can offer.

 Boondocking With Children

 Many parents choose to home-school their children while living as full time RV boondockers.
-They choose to expose their children to the concept of location-independence, the appreciation of nature, and self-reliance.
+They choose to expose their children to the concept of location-independence, the appreciation of nature, and family-cohesion.